This information was last updated on June 5, 2020.

 For more information visit: National Cancer Institute – What People with Cancer Should Know.

-Call your health care provider if you think you have been exposed to COVID-19 and have symptoms of an infection.
+- Call your healthcare provider first if you think you have been exposed to COVID-19 and have symptoms of an infection.

-For more information visit: CDC – Caring for Someone with COVID-19 at Home.
+For more information on caring for someone with COVID-19 visit: CDC Caring for Someone with COVID-19 at Home.

 Should I Wear a Facemask?